 The National Cabinet agreed on 9 April 2020 to a nationally consistent approach to hardship support across essential services for households and small businesses.

 State and territory governments adopted similar principles for essential services, including water utilities and local governments.
+Some protections in some states and territories have ended.
+Please check your state or territory COVID information for details (links below).

 The principles ensure simple and easy access to support for essential services.
 Businesses eligible for the JobKeeper payment are automatically considered to be under ‘financial stress’ for the purposes of accessing hardship support.